OnurGumus/onurgumus.github.io/_posts/2020-11-25-Fable-Web-Components.md

 # Fable Web Components

-Web Components allow us to create custom HTML elements with custom behavior.
+Web components allow us to create custom HTML elements with custom behavior.
 HTML was originally designed primarily for documentation purposes with some form controls.
 Then by using CSS, we developers attempted to style the page and give the looks that we wanted.
 With HTML 5, new "web components" came up such as **dialog** and **progress**.
 But they are somewhat limited and due to that HTML language is almost transformed into the assembly language of the web developer.
 We tend to abstract and stay away from HTML and treat it as a second class citizen where we hook into our shiny SPA web frameworks.
 We look at the job ads, no one is searching for an HTML developer anymore but they look for React devs, Angular devs, Vue devs.
 10 years ago, it was hard to land a job if you didn't know jQuery, 5 years ago it was Angular that recruiters wanted and the developers have been turned into hamsters running in a circle.
 Perhaps it is time to revisit the fundamentals, give HTML some respect and treat it as a first-class citizen.
 Web components are an attempt to give that respect back to it.